maxim5/hyper-engine/README.rst

     # Now can run the model with any set of hyper-parameters

-The rest of the binding code is isolated and can be placed in the ``main`` script.
+The rest of the integration code is isolated and can be placed in the ``main`` script.
 See the examples of hyper-parameter tuning in `examples <hyperengine/examples>`__ package.

 --------